Detecting positive quantum capacities of quantum channels: Introduction

-In the above definition, $\Phi_c$ denotes a channel which is \emph{complementary} to $\Phi$ (see Section~\ref{subsec:channels}), and for any quantum state $\rho$, $S(\rho):= -\Tr (\rho \log \rho)$ denotes its von Neumann entropy.
-The quantity $ \mathcal{Q}^{(1)}(\Phi)$ is called the {\em{coherent information}} of $\Phi$.
-Usually, it is \emph{superadditive}: $ \mathcal{Q}^{(1)}(\Phi^{\otimes n}) > n\mathcal{Q}^{(1)}(\Phi)$, and hence the quantum capacity of $\Phi$ is larger than its coherent information and notoriously difficult to compute.
-Some exceptional classes of channels which are currently known to have \emph{additive} coherent information (i.e.~for which $\mathcal{Q}^{(1)}(\Phi^{\otimes n}) = n\mathcal{Q}^{(1)}(\Phi)$) are strictly contained in the set of \emph{more capable} quantum channels \cite{Watanabe2012capable}, whose defining property is that their complementary channels have zero quantum capacity.
+The same difficulties carry over to the task of checking if a given channel has non-zero quantum capacity.
+In particular, it is known that for any finite $n$, there exist channels $\Phi$ for which $\mathcal{Q}^{(1)}(\Phi^{\otimes n})=0$ yet $Q(\Phi)>0$ \cite{Cubitt2015unbounded}.
 Furthermore, it has been shown that there exist pairs of quantum channels (say $\Phi_1$ and $\Phi_2$), each of which has zero quantum capacity, but which can be used in tandem to transmit quantum information, i.e.~$\mathcal{Q}(\Phi_1 \otimes \Phi_2)>0$.
-This startling effect (known as \emph{superactivation} \cite{Yard2008super}), is a purely quantum phenomenon because classically, if two channels have zero capacity, the capacity of the joint channel must also be zero.
+This startling effect (known as superactivation \cite{Yard2008super}) is a purely quantum phenomenon because classically, if two channels have zero capacity, the capacity of the joint channel must also be zero.
+Such extreme examples of superadditivity make it extremely non-trivial to detect if a channel has non-zero quantum capacity.